Reviews

 Chicago Shakespeare Theater presents Teatro La Plaza’s production of Hamlet now through March 23, 2025.
 The cast proudly embraces their uniqueness that comes from Down Syndrome and creates a production that is personal to them as they reflect and draw parallels to the famous play.

-Strawdog Theatre Company Presents: Much Ado: The Ides Runion Episode Review
+Strawdog Theatre Company Presents: Much Ado: The Ides REunion Episode Review

 Strawdog Theatre Company presents Much Ado: The Ides Reunion Episode now through March 26, 2025.
 The company has adapted Shakespeare’s classic work into a modern setting where the actors play in Burke’s Public House and create a reality show vibe complete with cameramen and live streaming.